 The Association established a qualified 401(k) profit sharing plan (the Plan) covering all employees who are twenty-one years of age or older, have completed one year of service, and are not covered by a collective bargaining agreement.
 The employees may make elective contributions of up to 100% of compensation, subject to statutory limitations, and the Association will make matching contributions equal to 25% of the employee's elective deferrals of up to 5% of compensation.
 In addition, the Association may make discretionary contributions to the Plan.
-The Plan provides for full vesting of matching and discretionary contributions after six years of service.
-The Association made contributions of \$90,138 for the year ended December 31, 2021.
+The Association made contributions of \$86,003 and \$90,138 for the years ended December 31, 2022 and 2021, respectively.